-Please Note: We will not adopt a dog to a home with another dog that is not neutered or spayed, and remember to call your veterinarian to realease your information to avoid a delay in the processing of your application.
+Please note: We will not adopt a dog to a home with another dog that is not neutered or spayed.
+Remember to call your veterinarian to release your information to avoid a delay in the processing of your application.

 - Our German Shepherd Dogs are placed into family situations within 300 miles of Rochester, NY.
+You are responsible for picking your new dog up.
 If you are not in this area and are looking to adopt, please locate a rescue in your area.

 - An adoption fee of $375 is required when you receive your German Shepherd Dog, and a legally binding adoption agreement is required when the dog is placed.
 The adoption fee may vary per dog and can be found in their listing.
 A $20 non-refundable fee is required to process your application.
 All potential homes must complete our adoption process as outlined and must agree to abide by the terms of the adoption agreement.

-- We are solely committed to the dogs accepted into the program.
-Yes, we want to find them loving, permanent homes; but our dogs that remain of sound temperament are in no danger of any harm.
-We go to great lengths to place the right dog into the right family.
-We reserve the right to decline an adoption based on the best interest of the dog.
+- We are solely committed to our foster dogs.
+Yes, we want to find them loving, permanent homes, but we reserve the right to decline an adoption based on the best interest of the dog.

-- Upon adoption, copies of all available records; including AKC registration or eligibility for registration, will be provided to the family.
+- Upon adoption, copies of all available records, including AKC registration or eligibility for registration, will be provided to the family.
 All animals are spayed or neutered before adoption or must be spayed or neutered 60 days after placement.
-Dogs are current on vaccinations, tested for heartworm, and may be on a heartworm preventative medication.
-A second heartworm test must be performed following adoption.
+Dogs are current on vaccinations, tested for heartworm, and on a heartworm preventative medication.

 - As outlined in our adoption process, all family members are required to meet the German Shepherd to be adopted.
 A home visit by a BrightStar volunteer is mandated.
-We do not ship or deliver dogs.
-We do not place rescue dogs with families where children are under 7 years of age unless we have a history of the dog with younger children or the dog has fostered in a home with younger children.
+We generally do not ship or deliver dogs.

 - Many of BrightStar’s dogs have completed or are going through basic obedience training and socialization.
 Upon adoption, we discuss what degree of training you should take or complete with your dog.
 We can help you locate training classes in the vicinity.
 In addition, BrightStar provides life long support for all our dogs.

-If you agree with and fit our adoption policies and are still interested in adopting, please visit our dogs that are available for adoption and review our adoption process.
-Since we work with several nearby sister rescue groups and shelters, new dogs enter the program at different times.
-If you don’t see a dog that fits your needs, you might still want to start the adoption process and we will try to locate a dog that specifically meets your needs.
-Please note our application process usually takes 3 – 8 weeks.
-The length of time is driven by our volunteers time, your specific requirements and the ability to get to your home for the home visit.
+If you agree with and fit our adoption policies and are interested in adopting, please complete an adoption application.
+A link is at the top of this page.
+If you don’t currently see a dog that fits your needs, we still encourage you to start the application process as it can take several weeks to be approved.
 Please bear in mind that BrightStar is an all-volunteer organization with dogs, families, and commitments of their own.
 The wait is well worth it for your next forever friend!

 First Step – Read the following paragraph